About the ERL

 - Graduate students working on their dissertations but not currently enrolled need to make special arrangements with ERL staff to borrow materials.

-- Guest cardholders may check out up to 5 books at one time.
+- May check out up to 5 books at a time; general collection only.

-ERL overdue fines will be $.23 per day, per item.
-Lost materials will be billed at a replacement value along with a processing fee.
+Overdue fines will be $.75 per day per item, up to a $50.00 maximum fine.
 Services of a collection agency may be engaged in order to retrieve overdue materials if the normal overdue notification procedures fail to elicit their return.
 The Library reserves the right to withdraw borrowing privileges under such circumstances.